apoorvsingh15/Instagram-Clone-FrontEnd/README.md

 # Image-Sharing Application

 This application is made in vanilla react, not using redux for state management.
 The power of react has been implemented in the application.
+Find the project [here](https://image-sharing-observe-ai.herokuapp.com)

 ## Installation and Running the project